A Comparison of Categories of Nori Motivic Sheaves: Voevodsky motives and sheaves of geometric origin

 is bijective when $A$ runs over a well-chosen family of compact generators of $\DA(X)$.
 This can be done as in the proof of~\cite[Prop.~1.6.6]{AyoAnab} (see also~\cite[Rem.~1.6.7]{AyoAnab}). \end{proof}

-Let us insist that $\mathcal{B}_X$ is a commutative algebra object in $\DA(X)$ in the $\infty$-categorical sense.
-This gives access to a well-behaved theory of modules over the Betti algebra, discussed in Subsection~\ref{subsect:Dbgeo} below.
+Let us insist that $\mathcal{B}_X$ is a commutative algebra object in $\DA(X)$, in the $\infty$-categorical sense.
+This gives access to a well-behaved theory of modules over the Betti algebra, discussed in \S~\ref{subsect:Dbgeo}.

-In the final part of the present subsection, we spell out the behaviour of Betti algebras under finite extensions of the base field $k$; this is the prototype for several auxiliary results collected in the present section.
-To avoid possible confusion, we need to use more explicit notation: \begin{nota} For every $k$-variety $X$, we write $\Bti_{\sigma,X}^*$, $\Bti_{\sigma,X,*}$, and $\mathcal{B}_{\sigma,X}$ in place of $\Bti_X^*$, $\Bti_{X,*}$, and $\mathcal{B}_X$, respectively, if we want to stress their dependence on $\sigma$ (and, implicitly, on the base field $k$). \end{nota}
+In the final part of this section, we spell out the behaviour of Betti algebras under finite extensions of the base field $k$.
+This is the prototype for several auxiliary results collected in the present section.
+To avoid possible confusion, we need to use more explicit notation: